 Restaurant & Bar

 Freshly Prepared good food.
-Head Chef Diane and her Crew.
-Barry, Rachael, and Fraser working together as a well trained unit.
+Head Chef Barry and Fraser working together as a well trained unit.
 Think the A-Team, but better and with no van

 As Virginia Woolfe said: